boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Data label

-You can able to define the display format as a `category, value, percentage, category and value, value and percentage, category and percentage, ` or `all details`.
+You can define the display format as a `category, value, percentage, category and value, value and percentage, category and percentage, ` or `all details.`

 #### Category